-Japan has been continuously promoting behind even before the economic growth its nutrition policy to leave no one
+Japan has been continuously promoting behind even before the economic growth

 Since around the Meiji Restoration (late 1800s), nutrition-related activities had been undertaken in Japan.
 On that foundation, Japan started to develop its nutrition policy as a national effort in 1920 when the government established the National Institute of Nutrition, followed by the foundation of the Private Nutrition School by Dr. SAIKI Tadasu in 1924.
 Throughout the history of the country's nutrition policy, "Diets," "Specialists," and "Evidence" have always been the core elements.